-This lemon loaf cake is so easy to make and tastes absolutely divine.
-Your kiddos would enjoy making it with you and of course the taste would reward their precious efforts.
+Easy lemon loaf cake is so easy to make and tastes absolutely divine.
+The perfect lemony dessert with a tender crumb that’s will keep you coming for more.
+If you have ever tried Starbucks lemon loaf cake, you would agree with me that this is a recipe is a great competition. kiddos would enjoy making it with you and of course the taste would reward their precious efforts.

 You see l love cooking with my kiddos and I hope to one day get around to writing a cook book for children that would make Nigerian cooking and cooking/baking in general so simplified that they would be quick to jump into cooking.
 So you can imagine my excitement when a blogger friend Lisa of snappygourmet.com asked me to review a cookbook she wrote for kids.
 Kid Chef Bakes: The Kids Cookbook for Aspiring Bakers